 To make room for the new ride, they got rid of the classic Rim Runner water flume, one of the park’s original attractions.

 So yes there is plenty to do here but let’s be real: this isn’t Disney World.
 Or Disneyland.
 Or even California Adventure.
 Even the most dedicated of amusement park junkies or the entertainment starved children will do pretty much everything worth doing after a few hours.
 And with the exception of El Loco, genuine thrill seekers will probably be better suited on the rides atop the Stratosphere tower than here – everything else is a little tame for those looking for an adrenaline rush.

 You could do individual rides but at $6-12 per, you’ll probably be better served doing the all day pass even if you aren’t going to spend all day there.

-Worth noting is the October revamp of the place into Fright Dome, which keeps a lot of the rides going but adds themed haunted houses, costumed actors, and Halloween flavored shows and attractions.
-It is not for the faint of heart; not because it’s scary, necessarily, but because the crowds are young adult and often of the aggressively thrill-seeking variety (this is not your local Jaycee’s haunted house).
+Worth noting was the October revamp of the place into Fright Dome, which kept a lot of the rides going but added themed haunted houses, costumed actors, and Halloween flavored shows and attractions.
+After 15 years they are not doing it anymore, effective in 2018, although there may be a Halloween themed event in its place.